airedia/Battleship-game/README.md

     - The Computer doesn’t yet attack the user's grid in the current implementation.
     - The user's grid is currently there for visual purposes, but it's not used interactively.

+Once all the battleships have been hit, an alert will let the user know that they have won the game.